OpitzLab/NeMo-TMS/7_NEURON_UG4_Interface/README.md

 * The morphology file (SWC format) corresponding to the neuron segments (Note that this morphology file may be different from the original morphology file you used to generate NEURON models).

 ## Instructions
-This directory and its contents are automaticlly placed in the root NEURON model folder when the NEURON model is generated in the [first step](../1_NEURON-Model-Generation/).
+The <code>NEURON_UG4_interface</code> directory and its contents are automaticlly placed in the root NEURON model folder when the NEURON model is generated in the [first step](../1_NEURON-Model-Generation/).
 This ensures the files are in the correct location to access the input data.
 Run <code>export_data()</code> in this directory in Matlab.
 The following files will be exported in this foler:
 1. <code>neuron_out.swc</code> represents the morphology file.
 2. Inside the 'voltage_data_calcium' folder, (<code>vm_#####.dat</code>) files represent the voltage data from the NEURON simulation.
 Each file includes the voltage data of all segments (and their coordinates) at one simulation time point.